Reveal Video Coaching

 Research Goals & My Contribution

 For the first half of 2023, our research team sought to elevate and validate our understanding of coaching through a combination of safety manager interviews, driver interviews, and quantitative surveys.
 My contributions to this phase of work focused on semi-structured safety manager interviews covering a broad range of topics to help us assess customer needs.
 I also provided research support for the designers seeking to validate and iterate on their work through user testing.
-The following projects from the timeline above were my primary focus at this stage:

 In-Depth Interviews on Coaching & Safety

-General Discussion of Coaching Processes
+• General Discussion of Coaching Processes

-Prototype Walkthrough (Led by me via screen share)
+• Prototype Walkthrough (Led by me via screen share)

-Free Exploration (Led by participant via screen share)
+• Free Exploration (Led by participant via screen share)

 Regarding research impact, my readout gave our design and product teams a deeper understanding of customers' existing coaching workflows and their immediate and long-term needs concerning core features.
 It greenlit the core design of the prototype reviewed, offered noteworthy iteration suggestions, identified areas for further research, and helped prioritize future coaching roadmap items.

-Initial Coaching Concept Evaluations - Research Mentorship
+Research Mentorship - Initial Coaching Concept Evaluations

 While research sought a broader understanding of customer needs, several designer-led initiatives were simultaneously underway to evaluate prototype usability and prioritize core features.
 Since the designers were less experienced with research processes, I consulted and mentored the designers and product owners who participated in these initiatives.
 This work included: